Living in the age of airbrushed celebrities and the ever-present selfie, it's no wonder that laser beauty treatments are a tempting prospect for many.

-But laser devices can also cause disfigurement, permanent laser eye injuries, and infections.
+If used incorrectly, laser devices can cause disfigurement, permanent laser eye injuries, and infections.
 Laser treatment to remove moles may also mask signs of melanoma, delaying diagnosis and treatment.

 "If people go to a a nurse, lesser qualified doctor, beautician or beauty therapist for these treatments, and an injury occurs, it's dermatologists like me who are left to pick up the pieces," adds Gupta.